0xDBFB7/ionprinter/documents/log/construction.md

 There's a technique called SLPIC that claims to maintain accuracy despite artificially slowing fast particles.
 I am wary of it.

+Also, my mesh refinement routine is total garbage.

 <hr>